-I am a long time gardening enthusiast, passionate about sharing my love and knowledge of plants with anyone who will listen.
-The "BLG" began as a much needed escape from the full-time effort of managing my Search Engine Marketing firm.
-After many years, I am now fortunate to be able to focus more time on gardening and helping others.
-I find the physical and mental challenges of gardening to be a necessary component of maintaining sanity in this crazy world.
+As a long time gardening enthusiast, I am passionate about sharing my love and knowledge of plants with anyone who will listen.
+Having recently retired from my advertising business, I am now fortunate to be able to focus more time on gardening and helping others achieve their Dream Garden.

 There are only a few weeks during the year when I’m NOT thinking, planning or actively involved in gardening, for myself or for others.
 From April to November, the majority of my human interaction involves plants and the topic of gardening.
 It’s so bad that I can barely have a conversation without injecting a gardening reference, metaphor or analogy!

 Friends and family are now accustomed to my obsession with gardening books, gardening shows, and gardening movies.
 They have come to expect to both give and to receive gifts of gardening tools and paraphernalia for birthdays and at Christmas.
 From April to November, the majority of my human interaction involves plants and the topic of gardening.
 It’s so bad that I can barely have a conversation without injecting a gardening reference, metaphor or analogy!

 From growing seeds indoors for spring planting to over-wintering tender container plants in the corner of the garage, (and leaving very little room for my Mini Cooper), my obsession knows no bounds.
 By early April, I can NOT contain my excitement as Spring arrives in our New Hampshire garden.
 The snow Gods may curse us still with a bit of the white stuff, but I am undeterred in my race to “get ready for Spring!!”